 - you have a long-term health condition

-If your doctor doesn’t confirm your condition with a fit note, you’ll need to remove the condition from your Universal Credit account.
+If you can't get a fit note that confirms your condition, you’ll need to remove the condition from your Universal Credit account.

 Getting a fit note